ryvers/poe_proj/README.md

 10. Run command: `npm start` - this will bring up PoE DApp

 #### Additional considerations:
+- if you are running Poe on your local setup remember to connect with MetaMask to correct rpc address specified for your network
+- playing with the app requires some amount of test ether, keep that in mind
 - default configuration assumes that every element of this application is working with its default setup like port or address, mostly 127.0.0.1
 - you can configure IPFS node for PoE DApp, config is stored in client folder
 - camera works only for secure origins (see: https://goo.gl/Y0ZkNV), with default configuration like localhost there is no issue